Soft - Hand Printing

 This ink is more transparent than regular plastisol and does not print well on white underbases, nor do they appear on dark garments.
 Stick to water-based ink on white or light colors.

-There is no pantone matching with water-based ink. water-based inks have a tendency to print lighter than their PMS counterpart.
+Water-based inks have a tendency to print lighter than their PMS counterpart.

 Discharge ink is the water-based ink for dark garments.
 It is considerably softer than any plastisol print requiring an underbase.
 Discharge ink utilizes an activator that bleaches the dye out of the t-shirt and deposits the pigment of the ink.